freenas/freenas-docs/userguide/system.rst

   ticket.
 Generating and attaching a debug to the ticket can take some time.
 An error occurs when the debug is more than the 20 MiB file size limit.

+  If the debug file is too large to include with the ticket, unset :guilabel:`Attach Debug Info` and finish creating the ticket as shown below.
+Manually create and download the debug file by going to :menuselection:`System --> Advanced` and clicking :guilabel:`SAVE DEBUG`.
+Open the newly created `iXsystems Support <https://support.ixsystems.com/>`__ ticket in a browser tab and upload the debug file.

 * :guilabel:`Subject` is a descriptive title for the ticket.